 Other sectors include aerospace, marine, materials and defence engineering, and environmental agencies.

-C&I engineers are also employed by companies who produce control and instrumentation equipment.
+You can also be employed by companies who produce control and instrumentation equipment.

 Look for job vacancies at: